MicrosoftDocs/power-automate-docs/articles/minit/process-mining-custom-install.md

 ## (If you have limited access) Upload the latest version of the app

 If you don’t have access to extranet locations and can’t access install files for updates, you can store update files on their own cloud.
-From this location, you can update the application.
+From this location, you can update the app.

 For this scenario, the admin needs to upload the latest version of the application [MSIX bundle](https://go.microsoft.com/fwlink/?linkid=2276402) file to the internal location and rename the MSIX file as follows: